mattwithoos/ecore-mod-recycling/README.md

 - Custom 3D object / toolbench
 - Maybe specialisation.
 Maybe...

+## Contributions
+I welcome contributions - please open a pull request and I'll merge it in if appropriate.

 ## Installation

 Please don't install this, it's not ready.
 If you must, though... for Eco 9.4.1, place this in a folder (name is up to you) in Mods/UserCode, on the Server.
 That's it.